ctb/titus-blog/src/2018-can-bits-be-cpr.md

 (CPR) theory.
 A CPR must be both non-excludable, and rivalrous (see [this matrix](https://en.wikipedia.org/wiki/Club_good)).
-Non-excludability is “easy”, in the context of a Data Commons: it just means that data access is open to a broad range of participants.
+Non-excludability is “easy”, in the context of a Data Commons: it just means that data access is hard to restrict in practice, which is clearly true.
 But rivalrous is is harder to achieve with data, because, fundamentally, data doesn’t get “consumed” by use - and, in fact, opening up data access is an act with significant positive externalities, in that data use and reuse generates many indirect benefits for people other than the originator of the data.
 That’s actually kind of the point of a data commons!

 An additional challenge for me, if not for the general idea of a data commons, is that the NIH Data Commons *cannot* open up data access to all because we are including human subjects data, e.g. the TOPmed and GTEx studies and eventually many more.
-Access to much this data will *never* be open due to [IRB](https://research.oregonstate.edu/irb/frequently-asked-questions/what-institutional-review-board-irb) requirements.
+Access to much this data will *never* be completely open due to [IRB](https://research.oregonstate.edu/irb/frequently-asked-questions/what-institutional-review-board-irb) requirements.
 This legal restriction would suggest that the NIH Data Commons cannot ever be _a_ Data Commons, which seems problematic to